 More and more Chinese jurists are publishing their research results internationally and engaging in academic cooperation and exchanges abroad, bringing new faces, new voice and new elements to the world of jurisprudence, and are becoming a new force in changing the landscape of world jurisprudence.

 General Secretary Xi Jinping pointed out that „comprehensively promoting the rule of law is a long-term and significant historical task and is bound to be a profound social change and historical transformation.“ The Party Central Committee has clearly proposed a long-term strategy of „three steps“ for the construction of a China governed by the rule of law, namely, the initial formation of a socialist rule of law system with Chinese characteristics by 2025, the basic establishment of a state, government and society governed by the rule of law by 2035, and the full establishment of a state, government and society governed by the rule of law by the middle of the 21st century.
-In general, all initial intention and system design are beneficial, but the results of the implementation still need to be tested by time.
+In general, all initial intention and system design are beneficial, but the results and impoact of the policy and implementation will have to be examined by time.